 Below: The leaves are erect, sword-like, flat but with a raised central vein that is slightly off-center, smooth but sometimes wavy margins.
-The spadix angles outward from the scape while the spathe continues upward.
+In the second photo the additional main veins of americanus are visible.
+3rd photo - The spadix angles outward from the sympodial leaf which then flattens and continues upward.

 Below: Each flower has a large green ovary surrounded by the stamens with yellowish anthers and the small brownish tepals.
-The base of the plant is typically pinkish tinged.
+The base of the plant is typically pinkish or reddish tinged.

 Eloise Butler planted Sweet Flag several times in the early years of the Garden.
 In 1908 she brought in plants from Stony Brook Reservation in Massachusetts and in 1910 from Kelsey's Nursery in Salem, Massachusetts.
-Martha Crone planted it in 1948 and Gardener Ken Avery reported replanting the species in 1965.
+Martha Crone planted it in 1948 from Henderson's Nursery in Indiana and Gardener Ken Avery reported replanting the species in 1965.
+As none of Butler's or Crone's plants were from local sources, it is not clear which species was planted.